uwdata/perceptual-kernels/README.md

 research or otherwise.
 You will see thirty kernels in [data/kernels/](https://github.com/uwdata/perceptual-kernels/tree/master/data/kernels) folder.
 These are symmetric, normalized matrices stored as comma-seperated text files.
 File names denote the variable and judgment task types used.
 For example, [color-sa.txt](https://github.com/uwdata/perceptual-kernels/tree/master/data/kernels/color-sa.txt) is the perceptual kernel for the color palette and was obtained using  spatial arragement.
 The kernels under
 [data/kernels](data/kernels) are all filtered and  aggregated as discussed in our [draft](doc/perceptual-kernels.pdf?raw=true).

-You can also access the raw datasets in [data/raw](data/raw), which include unprocessed per-subject data.
+You can also access the raw datasets in [data/raw](data/raw), which include unprocessed per-subject measurements.
 You can use the raw data, e.g., to perform your own custom data processing and agregation or, more interestingly, per-subject data analysis.